Home Our Story History

 Our Company History

 Founded in 1965 as a single truck dealership in Houston, Texas, Rush Enterprises has evolved into the premier solutions provider to the commercial vehicle industry.
-Today, the company is the largest integrated network of commercial vehicle dealerships and related businesses providing solutions to customers, both large and small, across the United States and eastern Canada.
+We're proud to say we're the largest integrated network of commercial vehicle dealerships and related businesses providing solutions to customers, both large and small, across the United States and eastern Canada.

 Four men next to sign that says "Future home of Peterbilt"